pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 ---

 In [part 2](/posts/minimal-nextjs-blog-part1-hello-world) I'll be rendering a list of posts and categories to the screen.
-Don't miss it, as it's going to be amazing (Self Certified)
+Don't miss it, as it's going to be amazing (Self Certified).